Table of Contents

 Q2.
 What is the Cambridge exam cutoff?

 Ans.
-For Cambridge English: Advanced, a score of 210 is the highest possible.
+For the Cambridge English: Advanced exam, the maximum score limit is 210 .
 A B is for those who scored between 193 and 199.
 A C is for students who score between 180 and 192.

 Q3.
 Is there an age restriction for Cambridge?